msparshatt/TerrainGenerator/Assets/Manual/manual.md

 ### Erode

 Adds an erosion effect.
 This implements a particle based hydraulic erosion system.
-Note this is a work in progress and currently won't produce good results
+Note this is a work in progress and might not produce good results

 - Iterations - The number of particles to simulate
 - Capacity - how much sediment the water can hold